Building Nursing Knowledge Through Case Studies: Clinical Trials, Genomics, and Prognosis

 Date: May 3, 2014

-Target Audience: This activity has been designed to meet the education needs of nurses involved in the care of patients living with hematologic cancers.
+Target Audience: This activity has been designed to meet the education needs of nurses and social workers involved in the care of patients living with hematologic cancers.

-This symposium will provide an opportunity for nurses to expand their knowledge about how clinical trials and genomics influence treatment and prognosis for patients with blood cancers.
+This activity will provide an opportunity for nurses and social workers to expand their knowledge about how clinical trials and genomics influence treatment and prognosis for patients with blood cancers.

-- Explain the role nurses play in helping patients to enroll in clinical trials and optimize their outcomes
+- Explain their role in helping patients to enroll in clinical trials and optimize outcomes

 - Describe how diversity issues impact enrollment and education about clinical trials

-- Identify communication touch points for nurses in treating patients in clinical trials
+- Identify communication touch points in treating patients in clinical trials

 - Explain how genomics research, including cytogenetics and other biomarkers, relates to treatment and prognosis for patients with blood cancer

-- Describe communication strategies for nurses in educating patients about genomic information
+- Describe communication strategies in educating patients about genomic information

-- Describe strategies for addressing ethical issues nurses encounter in patient care
+- Describe strategies for addressing ethical issues encountered in patient care

 Amy Goodrich, ACNP-BC